francescoBassi2002/Caritas/Game_Caritas/README.txt

-To move the bat use the space bar
+To move the bat use the space bar in case the openCV  doesn't work.